ZhangzihanGit/ZhangzihanGit.github.io/_pages/cv.md

   - /resume
 ---

-> I am passionate about developing NLP systems that are practical, robust, efficient, and can be applied to the industry.
+> I am passionate about developing LLM/NLP systems that are practical, robust, efficient, and can be applied to the industry.
 I have both research and industry experience in NLP and Data Science. \
 > **[⬇️ Download my Resume here](https://zhangzihangit.github.io/files/zihan_zhang_resume.pdf "download"){:target="_blank"}**

 ## 📚 Education